CephalofairGames/frosthaven-faq/index.md

 **Can my Initiative be below 01 or above 99 after applying items or ability effects?** Yes; initiative can be any number, in theory.

 **Is my Long Rest at Initiative 99, or is it always last in order?** Your Long Rest takes place at Initiative 99.
-It is not necessarily last in order; if a game effect pushes a figure's initiative above 99, it will act after your long rest. *This is a change from the Gloomhaven 1e FAQ*
+It is not necessarily last in order; if a game effect pushes a figure's initiative above 99, it will act after your long rest.
+Your long rest will be performed before monster turns on Initiative 99, and is ambiguously timed with other players acting at 99. *This is a change from the Gloomhaven 1e FAQ*

 **What does "end of turn" mean?
 If I have a persistent ability that lets me do things at the "end of my turn," how is that timed relative to elemental infusion, or losing a Stun?** While all of these say "end of turn," they're not all timed equally.
 There is an "end of player turn" phase of sorts, where players can still perform appropriate abilities (example: Geminate's "Harvest the Essence").
 Then, once all abilities are complete, there's an "end of turn wrap-up," during which (1) infused elements are moved to Strong, (2) "end of turn" conditions expire, and (3) a character performs end of turn looting.
 These three wrap-up steps are ambiguously timed with one another, and can only start once a player formally concludes their turn.
 Some other effects, like a Geminate's form change, can also take place during this step, but no Abilities can be performed.